intelsdi-x/snap/docs/PLUGIN_LIFECYCLE.md

 processing of all subscription groups.
 When a subscription group is processed the requested metrics are evaluated and mapped to collector plugins.
 The required plugins are compared with the previous state of the subscription group triggering the appropriate subscribe or unsubscribe calls.
-Finally the subscription group view is updated with the current plugin dependencies and the metrics that will be collected based on the requested metrics (query).
+Finally, the subscription group view is updated with the current plugin dependencies and the metrics that will be collected based on the requested metrics (query).